Ghana elections: A family business | DW | 04.12.2020

 Although she is no longer a member of parliament, one issue remains close to her heart.

-"In parliament, our languages must be allowed in addition to English, whether it is Hausa or Ewe," she says.
+"In parliament, our languages must be allowed in addition to English, whether it is Hausa or Ewe," she said.
 "It is the task for the future government to introduce translators."

 This would open the door for even more Ghanaians to enter the world of politics.